uwmadison-chm/mst-labjs/README.md

 ## Development

-### OrderFiller
+### Libraries

-order.js has tests in tests/
+OrderFiller and RandomSet have tests in tests/

-I had a hard time getting order.js to load in lab.js land, so I made a variant, order-labjs.js, which is included in the "static" section of the mst.js template for lab.js
+I had a hard time getting order.js to load in lab.js land, so I made a variant, order-labjs.js, which is included in the "static" section of the mst.js template for lab.js.

+Same for RandomSet.
+Someday we should get a bundler to work right.

 ### Tests